 The Conference examines the effectiveness and fairness of WTO activities and improves dialogue between governments, parliaments and civil society.
 It also aims to strengthen the way in which parliaments deal with international trade issues and seek to influence the direction of WTO negotiations.

-Sessions are usually held once a year during the WTO Ministerial Conferences and are attended by hundreds of MPs from across the world.
+Sessions are usually held once a year and during the WTO Ministerial Conferences and are attended by hundreds of MPs from across the world.

-IPU and the European Parliament organize parliamentary sessions within the framework of the annual WTO Public Forums.
+IPU and the European Parliament also organize parliamentary sessions within the framework of the annual WTO Public Forums.
 Participants from governments, parliaments, civil society, the business sector, academia and the media examine how the trading system works and discuss the effectiveness of the WTO as an institution.
 In recent years, topics for discussion have included trade in natural resources, agriculture, services, climate change, inclusive trade and issues of national sovereignty linked to WTO negotiations.

 Representatives of WTO members are invited to sessions of the Conference in an observer capacity, but with full speaking rights.
 The Steering Committee may also invite observers from other international organizations.